18F/API-Usability-Testing/pages/handout.md

 **Usability problems discovered**
-(“The User experienced a problem when…)
+(“The User experienced a problem when…")

 1.
 	Solution: